“He who sups with the devil should have a long spoon”

-How can anyone who is in fellowship with the spirit of truth be compelled to make a choice between two evils/dine with the devil with either a long or short spoon?
+How can anyone who is in fellowship with the spirit of truth be compelled to make a choice between two evils or between dining with the devil either with a long or short spoon?

 None of this is a choice that a truth seeker who has found and know the truth of life and has been truly set free will contemplate even for a momentary second.

 Good people of Nigeria, don’t allow any snake oil promoter or “snake in suit” marketeer, irrespective of their grand/acclaimed pedigree, lead you into a blind alley.